 In general, parasitic wasps do not sting and provide natural biological control of other insects.

 The wasp lays their eggs inside the bodies of these insects using their ovipositor, a pointed egg-laying structure.

 The young parasite eggs hatch and begin feeding on the contents of their “host,” killing it.

 - Ichneumon Wasp

-Pest management is the key to insect control for aphids on your roses and other plants in the garden.
+Pest management is the key to insect control for your roses and other plants in gardens.

 - Learning when aphids feed